What Are Sex Offender Registries?

 • New phone numbers or email addresses

-These updates must be reported in person or via mail within a legally specified time period (for example, within three days).
 As for the frequency of regular check-ins, Pettlon says convicted sex offenders in Kansas “have to report four times each year to the registering law enforcement agency in each of the counties in which the offender resides, is employed, or attends school.”
 These periodic check-ins involve taking updated photographs and paying registration fees.
-The registering law enforcement agency will have the forms and requirements to complete and information about when and how to update information.

-• Legal name (and aliases)
+• Legal name (including aliases)

 • Current address information